Skip to main content

 Rotel can be configured to support exporting to multiple destinations across multiple exporter types.

 The following additional configuration parameters set up support for multiple exporters.
-Similar to the base configuration options, all CLI arguments can be passed as environment variables as well.
+Similar to the options above, all CLI arguments can be passed as environment variables as well.
 It is not possible to set --exporter and --exporters at the same time.

 OptionDefaultOptions